Google Says Almost All CPUs Since 1995 Vulnerable To 'Meltdown' And 'Spectre' Flaws - Slashdot

 I have AMD 8088 processors.
 They second-sourced Intel from the beginning of the PC.

-They did not test AMD or ARM (Score:4, Informative)
+They did not test AMD or ARM (Score:3, Informative)

 At the time of writing, Google believes that "every Intel processor which implements out-of-order execution is potentially affected, which is effectively every processor since 1995 (except Intel Itanium and Intel Atom before 2013)" is affected by Meltdown.
 Google says it verified Meltdown only against Intel CPUs, but not ARM and AMD.
 Nonetheless, Intel has a market share of than 80% on desktops and more than 90% on the laptop and server markets, meaning that a large number of desktops, laptops, and servers are affected.